CMSgov/qpp-measures-data/CONTRIBUTING.md

 ```
 cat measures/2018/measures-data.json  | node scripts/validate-data.js measures 2018
 ```

+Running `npm run update:measures $YEAR` will also validate the measures-data.json for that year.

 ### Initializing, Adding, Updating, and Deleting Measures

 To create a new perfomance year for measures, run `npm run init:measures $YEAR`.
 This will create all the necessary folders and files for the new year, as well as increment the quality eMeasureIds and remove last year's spec links from the new measures-data file.
-REQUIRED: The file [constants.js](./constants.js) should also be updated to include the new performance year in the `validPerformanceYears` array.
+REQUIRED: The file [constants.ts](./constants.ts) should also be updated to include the new performance year in the `validPerformanceYears` array.

 New measures and updates to old measures are handled the same as each other.
 A CSV file with the proposed changes should be placed in the updates/measures/$YEAR folder.
 IMPORTANT: Do *not* manually modify the changes.meta.json, this is updated automatically during the ingestion process.
 Once the update file is added, run `npm run update:measures $YEAR`.
 Errors during ingestion will be logged to your terminal, if any.